Key features of this course:

 Each module aims to develop business leadership, management skills, and understanding.
 Collectively the programme builds a critical appreciation of the theories, tools, techniques and applications of leading and managing the contemporary organisation.

-Aligned with the programme is optional membership of the Chartered Management Institute and dual accreditation with their Certificate in Strategic Management which is available upon the completion of the first year of study and provides a valuable validation of your development as a practicing manager.
+Aligned with the programme is optional membership of the Chartered Management Institute and dual accreditation with their Certificate in Strategic Management* which is available upon the completion of the programme and provides a valuable validation of your development as a practicing manager.

 Successful completion of the MBA in Executive Leadership and Management will: